abakri/LunchPal/README.md

 # Development Tips
 - If using vscode, install `pip install pylint-flask`, and add `"python.linting.pylintArgs": ["--load-plugins", "pylint_flask"]` to settings.json to remove any linting issues with SqlAlchemy
 - Post requests to the API must have a mimetype set to json/applications
+- If you install new dependencies, run `pip freeze > requirements.txt` to add them to the dependencies

 # Further Documentation
 1. Flask-User (`https://flask-user.readthedocs.io/en/latest/introduction.html`)